SkywardApps/popcorn/docs/dotnet/DotNetTutorialGettingStarted.md

 To utilize Popcorn we need to do three things (in the future, only one, so come back when v2 is released!).
 Add two 'projections', which are the data types that format our outgoing data.
 A projection is simply a class that reflects what an entity should look like before being sent to a client.
 Check out this answer on [stack overflow](https://stackoverflow.com/a/3461116/169813) for a better description.
-You may be more familiar with the name [DTO, Data Transfer Object](https://en.wikipedia.org/wiki/Data_transfer_object), I simply prefer pronounceable names over acronyms.
+You may be more familiar with the name [DTO, Data Transfer Object](https://en.wikipedia.org/wiki/Data_transfer_object), we simply prefer pronounceable names over acronyms.

 Create a 'Projections' folder in our solution, then add: